-Doug Powe: Paul, the way that you just help listeners to think about Job, I think was extremely helpful.
+Doug Powe: Paul, the way that you just helped listeners think about Job, I think was extremely helpful.
 I appreciate that.
 Because thinking about affirmation in the midst of trauma, I think, is often challenging for individuals, but also critically important.
 I’m going to return back there in a minute.
 But I want to stay on this congregational theme, but come at it now from more of a communal perspective.
-And in this case, I might be going out on a limb because I don’t know if this is one of your favorite books, but going to the Book of Ruth and thinking about the practice where these women follow behind and pick what was left over as they were going out in the harvest and reaping.
+In this case, I might be going out on a limb because I don’t know if this is one of your favorite books, but going to the book of Ruth and thinking about the practice in which women followed behind and picked what was left over as people were going out at the harvest and reaping.
 But the community had built into it a way of taking care of people.
-So, again, thinking about the trauma of individuals who were struggling and doing without, but the community had built in a response to try to help those in those situations.
-And I think this is, again, is important for a congregation.
-So if you can sort of reflect, again, up on the thinking behind that from the text and how we can think about what we can do in our lives, that would be great.
+So, again, thinking about the trauma of individuals who were struggling and doing without, yet the community had built in a response to try to help those in such situations.
+And I think this is, again, important for a congregation.
+So if you can sort of reflect, again, upon the thinking behind that text and how we can think about what we can do in our lives, that would be great.

-And I think if a Bible study or the practice of reading together honors the fact that the person who reads Scripture will bring their own experience, their own thoughts and emotions to that table, and to say “I honor you in your response to that” and to sojourn with them in that journey, even if you yourself may not be celebrating or mourning or being confused or angry.
-And I think that can be a very healthy experience for congregations to engage in with one another.
+And I think if a Bible study or the practice of reading together honors the fact that the person who reads a scripture will bring their own experience, their own thoughts and emotions to that table, and to say “I honor you in your response to that” and to sojourn with them in that journey, even if you yourself may not be celebrating or mourning or being confused or angry, I think can be a very healthy experience for congregations to engage in with one another.
 And I think that the Psalms are uniquely important because it also brings us with each other standing side by side before the presence of God.
-And this theological dimension, I think, is something that is unique to churches and to other worshipping communities.
-And this is something that we can hopefully engage together, to say “Here is a person who is mourning and angry because of the experience of trauma coming out of this pandemic.”
-And say “I stand with him or her in the presence of God as a sanctified community.”
+This theological dimension, I think, is something that is unique to churches and to other worshipping communities.
+And this is something that we can helpfully engage together, to say “Here is a person who is mourning and angry because of the experience of trauma coming out of this pandemic,” and say “I stand with him or her in the presence of God as a sanctified community.”
 That can be quite affirming for individual members as well as the congregation as a whole.

-The other you might have guessed that I would recommend is the Book of Job.
-And in fact, I am in conversation with people at Wesley Theological Seminary, as well as people both in South Africa and also in Australia, to think about launching what I’m calling The Job Project.
-And the project is, in fact, very simple.
-Just to read the Book of Job, or at least parts of the Book of Job with congregations and communities who have suffered in ways known and unknown.
-And I think the Book of Job is important because it recognizes, as I’ve stated before, the reality of pain and the horror that we have experienced.
+The other book you might have guessed that I would recommend is the book of Job.
+In fact, I am in conversation with people at Wesley Theological Seminary, as well as people both in South Africa and in Australia, to think about launching what I’m calling the Job Project.
+And the project is, in fact, very simple, just to read the Book of Job, or at least parts of the book of Job with congregations and communities who have suffered in ways known and unknown.
+And I think the book of Job is important because it recognizes, as I’ve stated before, the reality of pain and the horror that we have experienced.

 And the experiences of horror are diverse coming out of the pandemic.
 Young people who have lost the ability to commune with their friends.
 That has been devastating, both socially, psychologically, emotionally, also probably physically.
 The loss of jobs for many people around the country and around the world has been devastating.
-The loss of life of our loved ones, of our neighbors and our friends, that has taken a humongous toll that we maybe should have to recognize.
+The loss of life of our loved ones, of our neighbors and our friends, that has taken a humongous toll that we have to recognize.
 And we as Americans are not good at lamenting.
 We are not good at recognizing that death stings and has reign over us.
-And I think to that in the Book of Job helps us to confront the reality of all that.
-And I think it also creates that space in which people can feel empowered and encouraged and affirmed to speak their laments and their sorrow.
+I think that the book of Job helps us to confront the reality of all that, and I think it also creates that space in which people can feel empowered and encouraged and affirmed to speak their laments and their sorrow.

-I think also it’ll be important for the leaders of such Bible studies to be mindful that we can bring our toxicity, even though the reading of Scripture.
+I think also it will be important for the leaders of such Bible studies to be mindful that we can bring our toxicity, even through the reading of Scripture.
 That even as we bring ourselves to that table, there are ways in which we might release our emotions that may not, in fact, be helpful.
 And I think we need to be mindful of that to both give the space to embrace such a person, but also to say there are safety measures that we have to abide by, especially when we engage in in group study of such things.
-And so I think the Book of Psalms is an easy recommendation, but not only Psalm 23, but Psalm 137.
-Beginning to end.
-And so I think reading a diversity of Psalms, it would be important and the Book of Job would also be helpful, especially with a guiding hand.
+So, I think the book of Psalms is an easy recommendation, but not only Psalm 23 but also Psalm 137, beginning to end.
+I think reading a diversity of Psalms would be important and the book of Job would also be helpful, especially with a guiding hand.
 So those are two recommendations that I would have.

 Doug Powe: Paul, thank you for your time today.
-And I’m excited about The Job Project and I look forward to hearing more.
-And of course, any way that we can help or participate, we would be happy to do so.
+And I’m excited about the Job Project and I look forward to hearing more.
+Of course, any way that we can help or participate, we would be happy to do so.
 But, you know, very appreciative of your work and look forward to your continued work in this area.

 Paul Cho: Thank you.
 It was a it was a pleasure, oddly, to be able to speak with you about this topic.